viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 # Design rationale

+## Customization point

+This proposal takes advatage of overloading the `make_custom` functions adding the tag `type<T>`.

+We have named the customization points `make_custom` to make more evident that these are customization points.

-## Why to have customization points?
+## Why to have default customization points?

 The first factoy `make` uses default constructor to build a `C<void>`.